- This machine should not be operated without induction.

 - Remove cutting tool and collet and place back in their appropriate locations

-- Clean the machine carefully and remove chips and dust deposits with a vacuum and brush, the axes can be moved by hand when the machine is powered off to get underneath the axes
+- **Clean the machine carefully and remove chips and dust deposits with a vacuum **, the axes can be moved by hand when the machine is powered off to get underneath the axes.
+To protect the viewing windows from scratching, use the provided cloth.

 - Power off the Isel CNC from the power socket switch